Mission & Convictions

 A regenerated life is a life that is devoted to reaching, restoring, and making more disciples of our Lord Jesus.
-We believe there are no sidelined Christians within the covenanted body of Christ.
+We believe there are no sidelined Christians within the covenant body of Christ.
 Every life that has been transformed by the good news of Jesus Christ, seeks to expand the kingdom of God and advance the Gospel.

 We believe our Church can accomplish this mission of discipleship as we are shaped by these six convictions:

 G. Campbell Morgan, pastor of London’s Westminster Chapel and known as “the prince of expositors,” taught that a sermon is limited by the text it is covering.
-Every word from the pulpit should amplify, elaborate on, or illustrate the text at hand, with a view towards clarity.
+Every word from the pulpit should amplify, elaborate on, or illustrate the text at hand, with a view toward clarity.
 He wrote, “The sermon is the text repeated more fully.”
 A sermon’s primary function is to present the text.

-While we understand at RCS that expositional preaching is not the only valid mode of preaching, it is the best for teaching the plain sense of the whole counsel of God.
+While we understand at RCS that expositional preaching is not the only valid mode of preaching, it is the best for FAITHFULLY teaching the plain sense of the whole counsel of God.

 The reasons for expositional preaching at RCS are as follows: